Olivier Hanlan

-Olivier Zacharie Hanlan (born February 15, 1993) is a Canadian professional basketball player for Spartak Subotica of the Serbian League (KLS), the ABA League and the Champions League.
+Olivier Zacharie Hanlan (born February 15, 1993) is a Canadian professional basketball player for Petkim Spor of the Basketbol Süper Ligi (BSL).
 He played college basketball for the Boston College Eagles of the NCAA and was the first player for Boston College since Troy Bell to win conference rookie of the year honors.

 High school career

 Hanlan attended New Hampton School in New Hampshire for his junior and senior years.
 He earned first team All-NEPSAC AAA team honors as a senior.

 College recruitment

 Hanlan also got offers from Dayton, Iowa, Northeastern, Notre Dame, Rice, TCU, Virginia, and Virginia Tech.